‘We Are the World’ – USA for Africa

 These artists, acting all dramatic and grim (“Remember, everyone: starving kids!”), try to eke out every bit of sentiment out of their parts, to the point of either oversinging or…well, there’s just a lot of oversinging going on.

 Lionel Richie gets to sing first, because he wrote it.
 Michael Jackson gets most of the chorus and the first part of the bridge, because he wrote it too.
 Willie Nelson tries to sing harmony with Dionne Warwick and fails miserably; he’s followed by Al Jarreau, a 180-degree change in style.
 But don’t get comfortable with him, because we’ll spin you another 180 degrees with Bruce Springsteen, who seems to be singing while giving birth to the world’s largest kidney stone.

 Oh Lord, it’s not over yet.
-While we listen to the chorus from an all-star choir that includes Dan Aykroyd, Tito Jackson and the Pointer Sisters, we hear the familiar bleating of one Bob Dylan, aimlessly wandering around the song in search of the right pitch.
-The song ends with some ad-libbing by Ray Charles, whose exclamations of “There’s a choice we’re making” remind you of a Pepsi ad.
+We have to suffer through a key change, a multitude of oversinging together during the never-ending chorus from an all-star choir that for some reason includes Dan Aykroyd, Tito Jackson and the Pointer Sisters.
+During that chorus, we hear the familiar bleating of one Bob Dylan, aimlessly wandering around the song in search of the right pitch.
+The song ends with some ad-libbing by Ray Charles, and thankfully it comes to an end.

-Thankfully, the song came and went pretty quickly — only four weeks at No. 1.
-It was a small victory for the Yanks; at a time in which Duran Duran, Paul Young and Tears for Fears ruled the U.S. charts, it was only fitting that the United States’ response to Band Aid’s “Do They Know It’s Christmas” be so light, limp and lukewarm.
+“We Are the World” came and went pretty quickly — only four weeks at No. 1.
+It was a small victory for the Yanks; at a time in which Duran Duran, Paul Young and Tears for Fears ruled the U.S. charts, it was only fitting that the United States’ response to Band Aid’s “Do They Know It’s Christmas” be so limp, self-serving and lukewarm.